-In oil and gas leases, there are two commonly confused designations for measuring different things.
-Both net mineral acres, and net royalty acres are important parts of an oil and gas lease.
+In oil and gas leases, there are two commonly confusing designations for measuring different things.
+Both net mineral acre and net royalty acre is an important part of an oil and gas lease.
 If you are thinking about leasing your mineral rights, knowing the definition and difference between these two terms is important in fully understanding your contract.

 What is a Net Mineral Acre?

-A net mineral acre (abbreviated NMA) is a term used to describe a person’s percentage ownership of a larger parcel of land.
-It is best illustrated with an example.
+A net mineral acre (abbreviated NMA) is a term to describe a person’s percentage ownership of a larger parcel of land.
+Here is an illustration.

 What is a Net Royalty Acre?

 A net royalty acre (NRA) is a measurement of the cash flow that you receive from the sale of oil and gas on a per-acre basis.
 In many oil and gas leases, a royalty percentage of about ⅛ (12.5%) was originally common for mineral rights owners, however, this has changed over time.